Billing and Account Management FAQs

 - Choose your account name in the navigation bar, and then choose My security credentials.

-- Choose Change next to AWS account email address.
+- Choose Change next to Amazon Web Services account email address.

 - Enter your updated email address, and then choose Change email address.

-Q: How do I update the tax settings in my AWS account?
+Q: How do I update the fapiao management (or tax settings) in my Amazon Web Services account?

-To update your VAT/Fapiao settings in your AWS account, sign in to the Tax Settings page of the Billing and Cost Management console, and update the fields that you want to change.
-The Tax Settings page includes information, such as your tax registration address, tax registration number, bank information, and invoice mailing address.
+To update your VAT/Fapiao settings in your Amazon Web Services account, sign in to the Fapiao Management page of the Billing and Cost Management console, and update the fields that you want to change.
+The Fapiao Management page includes information, such as your tax registration address, tax registration number, bank information, and fapiao mailing address.
+After you update your Fapiao Management page, Amazon Web Services Support will contact you as soon as possible to assist you in completing your tax setup.
+For more information, watch the video How to Manage Fapiao Issuance? in Amazon Web Services Support Guide.

 Q: When do I receive my bill?